We may earn affiliate commissions for the recommended products. Learn more.

 Astrill VPN is registered in the Seychelles, which is a privacy-friendly country.
 It's out of reach for the Five, Nine, and Fourteen eyes surveillance alliances, and the country has no data retention laws.
 It's an ideal location choice for a privacy-focused business like Astrill.

 When it comes to their policies, Astrill claims to keep no logs of its users' activities.
-They do keep some session information in the form of anonymized data, but that's something that most services are doing.
+They keep some session information in the form of anonymized data, but that's something that most services do.
 That's useful for them later on when they're optimizing the servers to be more efficient.

 As of writing this article, they appeared in no privacy scandals, but there are no published third-party audit reports, either.
 It would help their cause if they manage to be a more transparent company, and audits could be the way to do it.